+mlr\model\name: str

-- mlr\model\name: str Human-readable name of the MLR model instance (e.g used for labels). - n\jobs: int (default: 1) Maximum number of jobs spawned by this class.
+Human-readable name of the MLR model instance (e.g used for labels).

+n\jobs: int (default: 1)

+Maximum number of jobs spawned by this class.
 Use -1 to use all processors.
+More details are given here.

+output\file\type: str (default: 'png')

+File type for the plots.

+parameters: dict

-More details are given here. - output\file\type: str (default: 'png') File type for the plots. - parameters: dict Parameters used for the whole pipeline.
+Parameters used for the whole pipeline.
 Have to be given for each step of the pipeline separated by two underscores, i.e. s\\p is the parameter p for step s.

+parameters\final\regressor: dict

-- parameters\final\regressor: dict Parameters used for the final regressor.
-If these parameters are updated using the function update\parameters(), the new names have to be given for each step of the pipeline separated by two underscores, i.e. s\\p is the parameter p for step s. - pca: bool (default: False) Preprocess numerical input features using PCA.
-Parameters for this pipeline step can be given via the parameters argument. - plot\dir: str (default: ~/plots) Root directory to save plots. - plot\units: dict Replace specific units (keys) with other text (values) in plots. - savefig\kwargs: dict Keyword arguments for matplotlib.pyplot.savefig(). - seaborn\settings: dict Options for seaborn.set() (affects all plots). - standardize\data: bool (default: True) Linearly standardize numerical input data by removing mean and scaling to unit variance. - sub\dir: str Create additional subdirectory for output in work\dir and plot\dir. - test\size: float (default: 0.25) If given, randomly exclude the desired fraction of input data from training and use it as test data. - weighted\samples: dict If specified, use weighted samples whenever possible.
+Parameters used for the final regressor.
+If these parameters are updated using the function update\parameters(), the new names have to be given for each step of the pipeline separated by two underscores, i.e. s\\p is the parameter p for step s.

+pca: bool (default: False)

+Preprocess numerical input features using PCA.
+Parameters for this pipeline step can be given via the parameters argument.

+plot\dir: str (default: ~/plots)

+Root directory to save plots.

+plot\units: dict

+Replace specific units (keys) with other text (values) in plots.

+standardize\data: bool (default: True)

+Linearly standardize numerical input data by removing mean and scaling to unit variance.

+sub\dir: str

+Create additional subdirectory for output in work\dir and plot\dir.

+test\size: float (default: 0.25)

+If given, randomly exclude the desired fraction of input data from training and use it as test data.

+weighted\samples: dict

+If specified, use weighted samples in the loss function used for the training of the MLR model.
 The given keyword arguments are directly passed to esmvaltool.diag\scripts.mlr.get\all\weights() to calculate the sample weights.
-By default, area weights and time weights are used.
+By default, no weights are used.
+Raises errors if the desired weights cannot be calculated for the data, e.g., when time\weighted=True is used but the data does not contain a dimension time.

-work\dir: str (default: ~/work) Root directory to save all other files (mainly \.nc files).
+work\dir: str (default: ~/work)

+Root directory to save all other files (mainly \.nc files).

-MLRMode1 (input datasets, kwargs) Base class for MLR models.
+MLRMode1(input_datasets, kwargs) Base class for MLR models.

-class esmvaltool.diag\scripts.mlr.models.MLRModel(input\datasets, \\kwargs) Bases: object
+class esmvaltool.diag\scripts.mlr.models.MLRModel(input\datasets, \\kwargs)